dominickpastore/pymd4c/README.md

 * `input` - A `str` or `bytes` containing the Markdown document to parse.
 If a `bytes`, it must be UTF-8 encoded.

-Can raise `md4c.ParseError` in the event of a problem during parsing, such as running out of memory.
+This method can raise `md4c.ParseError` in the event of a problem during parsing, such as running out of memory.
 This does not signal invalid syntax, as there is no such thing in Markdown.

 Module-Wide Constants
 ---------------------